Papers

 2000 character limit reached

-Abstract: Ensuring the security of LLMs against attacks has become increasingly urgent, with jailbreak attacks representing one of the most sophisticated threats.
+Abstract: Jailbreak attacks represent one of the most sophisticated threats to the security of LLMs.
 To deal with such risks, we introduce an innovative framework that can help evaluate the effectiveness of jailbreak attacks on LLMs.
-Unlike traditional binary evaluations focusing solely on the robustness of LLMs, our method assesses the effectiveness of the attacking prompts themselves.
+Unlike traditional binary evaluations focusing solely on the robustness of LLMs, our method assesses the attacking prompts' effectiveness.
 We present two distinct evaluation frameworks: a coarse-grained evaluation and a fine-grained evaluation.
 Each framework uses a scoring range from 0 to 1, offering unique perspectives and allowing for the assessment of attack effectiveness in different scenarios.
 Additionally, we develop a comprehensive ground truth dataset specifically tailored for jailbreak prompts.
-This dataset serves as a crucial benchmark for our current study and provides a foundational resource for future research.
+This dataset is a crucial benchmark for our current study and provides a foundational resource for future research.
 By comparing with traditional evaluation methods, our study shows that the current results align with baseline metrics while offering a more nuanced and fine-grained assessment.
 It also helps identify potentially harmful attack prompts that might appear harmless in traditional evaluations.
-Overall, our work establishes a solid foundation for assessing a broader range of attack prompts in the area of prompt injection.
+Overall, our work establishes a solid foundation for assessing a broader range of attack prompts in prompt injection.

 Definition Search Book Streamline Icon: https://streamlinehq.com